LiorPytowski/SIMworks/References.md

 # References

-SIMworks relies heavily on various rely on plugins and libraries.
+SIMworks relies heavily on various plugins and libraries.

 ---